ruoyann/tp/docs/DeveloperGuide.md

 6. Should have documentation for users to get them familiar with the basics of the program.
 7. Should have documentation for potential developers to get them familiar with the basics of developing the program.
 8. Should be able to save user data into human-readable and human-editable text files.
-9. Should be able to hold up to 1000 StudySpots without a noticeable sluggishness in performance for typical usage.
+9. Should be able to hold up to 1000 study spots without a noticeable sluggishness in performance for typical usage.
 10. Should be designed for use by a single user
 11. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 12. StudyTracker is offered as a Free, Open Source Software (FOSS) program, licensed under the MIT License.